Quick Start Part 2¶

 Looking over the requirements, °C looks to be an input to the system, as it is read in by the sensor hardware directly.
 Sensor Broken looks to be an output of the system.
 As these values are either going out of the system, or coming into the system from an outside source, they should be declared as Exported.
 To explicitly declare a group of stitch variables as Exported, select the variables, then go to the Properties view and set their Visibility property to Exported.
 When you are finished, the problems should go away, since °C is now a subsystem input that doesn’t need to be produced within the stitch, Sensor Broken is a subsystem output that can be used outside the stitch, and the warning on °F will also go away, since the logic is now connected to I/Os of the stitch.
 At this point, your stitch should look like this:

-Save the stitch into your project as Process All Sensors.
+Save the stitch into your project as Process Sensor Data.

 Simulating the system¶

 Once you have saved the stitch, you can simulate the system to check that it matches the requirements.
 Before simulating the system, it is a good idea to try to come up with a test design that is likely to show if there are any logic issues with the system.